 Choosing a supplement for yourself is a difficult task.
-Choosing a supplement for your baby is even more of an endeavor.
-As a new mom, you want to do what is best for your little one.
-With hundreds of prenatal supplements to choose from, how do you know the difference?
-Read up!
+Choosing a supplement for your baby is even more of a challenge.
+As a mom-to-be, you want to do what’s best for your little one, but with hundreds of prenatal supplements to choose from, how do you decide?

-Here are the top four things to look for in a prenatal vitamin:
+Here are the top four things to look for:

-Do your research and be a supplement critic.
-All supplement companies are going to compete to encourage you to purchase their product, but great supplement companies are going to explain why their product is superior.
-For example, some supplements companies may boast about their pharmaceutical grade quality, where other companies may provide reasoning behind why they chose one form of a vitamin over another.
-It’s best to find a company that can back up their claims with scientific evidence and are willing to share sources.
+All supplement companies are going to compete for your business, but great supplement companies are going to explain why their product is superior.
+Do they offer pharmaceutical-grade quality?
+Do they say why they chose one form of a vitamin over another?
+Look for a brand that highlights these things and backs them up with scientific evidence from identified sources.

 Comparing products to determine which is best is never easy.
-The more you understand about nutrition, the better supplement sleuth you will become.
-Persona nutritionists are available to answer your questions and tell you why our Prenatal is the best choice.
-Your body and baby will thank you!
+So do your homework!
+The more you understand about nutrition, the better the supplement sleuth you’ll be.

 Thinking about breastfeeding?
 Check out: 7 important nutrients when breastfeeding